 Good and competent teachers are employed, so considering the size of the town, Bushnell has schools of which she may well be proud.

 John P. Yoder, who has so acceptably filled the position of superintendent of the Bushnell schools since 1880, is a native of Pennsylvania, having been born in that state on September 4, 1846.
-When John was 3 years of age, his father removed to McLean county, Illinois, and located on a farm, following farming and carpentering.
+When John was 3 years of age, his father removed to McLean county, Illinois, and was located on a farm, following farming and carpentering.
 John remained at home, assisting his father on the farm and at his trade, until reaching his 17th year.
-He then enlisted in the 150th Illinois volunteer infantry, for one year "or during the war," and received his discharge after serving 14 months.
-He then returned to the old homestead, and attended the State normal university, at Bloomington.
+He then enlisted in the 150th Illinois volunteer infantry for one year, "or during the war," and received his discharge after serving 14 months.
+He then returned to the old homestead and attended the State Normal University at Bloomington.
 Previous to attending the university, his education had been obtained in the district schools and by personal application at home.
-He was ambitious to have a good education, and as a consequence, was very studious.
-While attending the university he taught occasionally, to procure the money necessary to pursue his studies, and finally graduated therefrom in 1871.
+He was ambitious to have a good education and, as a consequence, was very studious.
+While attending the university, he occasionally taught to procure the money necessary to pursue his studies and finally graduated therefrom in 1871.
 He then accepted the position of principal of the Blue Island, Cook county schools, in which position he gave entire satisfaction.
-He then engaged in business at Chicago, but one year later resumed his profession at Danvers, McLean county, where he continued for seven years, then coming to Bushnell, as before stated, and took charge of the city schools.
+He then engaged in business in Chicago, but one year later resumed his profession at Danvers, McLean county, where he continued for seven years, then came to Bushnell, as before stated, and took charge of the city schools.
 This position he has filled with credit to himself and satisfaction to all, and to his efforts is largely due to the high position which the schools of the city have attained.
 John P. Yoder and Rebecca Lantz, a native of this state, were united in marriage on December 28, 1874.
-They have been the parents of four children, three of whom are now living—Jennie L., Arthur E., and Hattie J. Politically, Mr. Yoder is a republican, has been a member of that party since reaching his majority.
+They have been the parents of four children, three of whom are now living—Jennie L., Arthur E., and Hattie J. Politically, Mr. Yoder is a republican, and has been a member of that party since reaching his majority.
 He is also a member of the Grand Army of the Republic organization.

 Edited by Dr. Neil Gale, Ph.D.

-Source: The History of McDonough County, published 1885.
+Source: The History of McDonough County, published in 1885.